Sense: Other

 Pressure detection uses the organ of Weber, a system consisting of three appendages of vertebrae transferring changes in shape of the gas bladder to the middle ear.
 It can be used to regulate the buoyancy of the fish.
 Fish like the weather fish and other loaches are also known to respond to low pressure areas but they lack a swim bladder.

 Current detection is a detection system of water currents, consisting mostly of vortices, found in the lateral line of fish and aquatic forms of amphibians.
-The lateral line is also sensitive to low-frequency vibrations.
+The lateral line is also sensitive to low-frequency vibrations (typically best attuned to 20–50 hertz; it could generally detect frequencies from around 0–200 hertz).
 The mechanoreceptors are hair cells, the same mechanoreceptors for vestibular sense and hearing.
 It is used primarily for navigation, hunting, and schooling.
 The receptors of the electrical sense are modified hair cells of the lateral line system.

 Polarized light direction/detection is used by bees to orient themselves, especially on cloudy days.
 Cuttlefish, some beetles, and mantis shrimp can also perceive the polarization of light.
 Most sighted humans can in fact learn to roughly detect large areas of polarization by an effect called Haidinger's brush; however, this is considered an entoptic phenomenon rather than a separate sense.

 Slit sensillae of spiders detect mechanical strain in the exoskeleton, providing information on force and vibrations.

 Plant sensation

 By using a variety of sense receptors, plants sense light, temperature, humidity, chemical substances, chemical gradients, reorientation, magnetic fields, infections, tissue damage and mechanical pressure.
 The absence of a nervous system notwithstanding, plants interpret and respond to these stimuli by a variety of hormonal and cell-to-cell communication pathways that result in movement, morphological changes and physiological state alterations at the organism level, that is, result in plant behavior.
+Plants might be able to emit airborne sounds similar to "screaming" when stressed.
+Those noises could not be detectable by human ears, but organisms with a hearing range that can hear ultrasonic frequencies—like mice, bats or perhaps other plants—could hear the plants' cries from as far as 15 ft away.
+Plants might also respond defensively, such as by producing more mustard oil, when they detect high-frequency vibrations commonly produced by some herbivorous insects.

 Such physiological and cognitive functions are generally not believed to give rise to mental phenomena or qualia, however, as these are typically considered the product of nervous system activity.
 The emergence of mental phenomena from the activity of systems functionally or computationally analogous to that of nervous systems is, however, a hypothetical possibility explored by some schools of thought in the philosophy of mind field, such as functionalism and computationalism.

-However, plants can perceive the world around them, and might be able to emit airborne sounds similar to "screaming" when stressed.
-Those noises could not be detectable by human ears, but organisms with a hearing range that can hear ultrasonic frequencies—like mice, bats or perhaps other plants—could hear the plants' cries from as far as 15 ft away.